Redeemer (Christianity)

 Christ the Redeemer statue in Rio de Janeiro, Brazil.
 The statue is an iconic image of Jesus Christ with his arms outstretched, representing his message of love and redemption for all people.

-Christian theology sometimes refers to Jesus using the title Redeemer or Saviour (alternatively, Savior).
-This references the salvation he accomplished, and is based on the metaphor of redemption, or "buying back".
+In Christian theology, Jesus Christ is sometimes referred to using the title Redeemer or Saviour (alternatively, Savior), referencing the Christian belief that Jesus redeemed the sins of humanity through his ministry, death and resurrection, allowing for people to attain salvation.
 In the New Testament, redemption can refer both to deliverance from sin and to freedom from captivity.

-Although the gospels do not use the title "Redeemer", the idea of redemption occurs in several of Paul's epistles.
+Although the Gospels do not use the title "Redeemer", the idea of redemption occurs in several of Paul's epistles.
 Leon Morris says that "Paul uses the concept of redemption primarily to speak of the saving significance of the death of Christ."

 Universality

 The New Testament speaks of Christ as the one saviour for all people.
 The First Epistle of John says that Jesus is "the propitiation for our sins and not for ours only but also for the sins of the world" (1 John 2:2).
 Adherents of unlimited atonement interpret this to mean that Jesus' redemptive role is for all people without exception, while adherents of limited atonement interpret it as being available to all yet would work itself out in only the elect.